Site Help

 Links to Previous Section and Next Section allow you to navigate backward and forward through the sections of the article.

-At the end of each section, you can find the names of both the author and reviewer, as well as the date on which the article was last updated and the article citation in MLA format.
+At the end of each section, you can find the name of the reviewer, as well as the date on which the article was last updated and the article citation in MLA, APA, or Chicago Manual of Style format.
 The name of the reviewer links to that reviewer’s biography.

 Last, all articles contain visual elements, including call-outs, images, and icons.
 To view an image in a larger format, click the “View Larger Image” link.
 A new window will open with a larger version of the image.
 This is especially useful for viewing images that contain labels.
 From this window, you can print the larger version of the image.
 If you wish to email the larger version of the image, simply use the Email button on the left navigation bar and check the “Attach Article Images” box.